Core Module Information

 Type of Assessment Weighting % LOs covered Week due Length in Hours/Words Description

-Report 50 1~2 Week 8 , WORDS= 2500 A 2,500 word report focusing on Learning outcomes 1 and 2 that will assess your understanding of the themes covered in the first half of the trimester.
-You are asked to critically analyse the topic based on academic literature, to use case studies to demonstrate relevant real-world situations and resulting implications, and to formulate your own recommendations, basing your argument on your own research and analysis.
+Portfolio 60 1~2 Week 8 , WORDS= 2500 words You are required to write a 2,500 word portfolio that will assess your understanding of the themes covered in the first half of the trimester.
+You will be allocated an existing hospitality business and asked to critically analyse the business and its sustainability strategy.
+You will then identify any gaps in their approach and formulate your own recommendations, basing your argument on your own research and analysis.

 Module subtotal: 100